Craig Ferguson: Post–Late Late Show

 In October 2013, it was announced that Ferguson would host the syndicated game show Celebrity Name Game, produced by Coquette Productions, beginning in late 2014.
 Ferguson's involvement in the project dates back to 2011, when it was originally pitched and piloted as a CBS primetime series.
 As of April 2014, the series had an initial order of 180 episodes.
 The syndicated series began airing on 22 September 2014.
 Ferguson won Daytime Emmy Awards for Outstanding Game Show Host for Celebrity Name Game in 2015 and 2016.
 On 2 December 2016, it was announced that the series would end after three seasons.

 Ferguson signed in 2015 to play Prentiss Porter in The King of 7B, a comedy pilot for ABC.
 The show was not picked up.

 On 18 February 2016, Ferguson began to host a historical talk show on History titled Join or Die with Craig Ferguson.
 The title is a reference to a Benjamin Franklin political cartoon published in the Pennsylvania Gazette on 9 May 1754, which Ferguson had tattooed on his forearm after becoming an American citizen.
 Ferguson and a three-guest panel of comedians and historians conduct a humorous discussion of a different topic on each episode, such as the most doomed presidential campaign, greatest Founding Father and greatest invention, with viewers invited to share their opinions via Twitter.

 Between January 2021 and April 2022, Ferguson hosted the American game show The Hustler, which aired on ABC.
 The show followed five contestants who collaborate to build up a cash prize by answering a series of trivia questions presented by Ferguson, while one of the contestants is secretly designated as the Hustler beforehand and given the answers to all the questions.
 By the end of the game, two of the honest contestants have been eliminated; the other two must correctly choose the Hustler in order to stop the Hustler from winning the entire prize.
 The series premiered on 4 January 2021, before moving to its regular timeslot on 7 January 2021, airing on Thursdays at 10 p.m.
 In April 2022, it was reported that the series was cancelled, having aired 19 episodes across two seasons.
+In May 2025, Ferguson was announced as the new host of the game show Scrabble on The CW Network, with his first episode broadcast in early 2026.